 A) Bonding is usually less expensive.

-They're placed in just one visit whereas porcelain ones require two appointments (and therefore more of the dentist's time).
-And unlike with porcelain veneers, there's no bill from a dental laboratory for fabricating it.
+They're placed in just one visit whereas porcelain restorations require two appointments (and therefore more of the dentist's time).
+And there's a bill from a dental laboratory for fabricating it.

 B) Bonded restorations can be repaired if they break.